4 min read

 :

-In this episode of the Demystifying Microsoft podcast, host Nathan Taylor (SVP, Global Microsoft Practice Leader at the Sourcepass MCOE) and guest Nick Ross (CEO, CloudCapsule) explore the evolving landscape of token theft and phishing in Microsoft 365, offering practical insights and examples to help organizations strengthen their security posture and prevent business email compromise.
+In this episode of the Demystifying Microsoft podcast, host Nathan Taylor (SVP, Global Microsoft Practice Leader at the Sourcepass MCOE) and guest Nick Ross (CEO, CloudCapsule) explore the evolving landscape of token theft and phishing in Microsoft 365, offering insights and examples to help organizations strengthen their security posture and prevent business email compromise.

 Microsoft 365 offers several layers of defense:

-API-based filtering is preferred to maintain Microsoft’s security telemetry; MX-based filtering can disrupt key protections and break authentication chains.
+API-based filtering is preferred to maintain Microsoft’s security telemetry.
+MX-based filtering can disrupt key protections and break authentication chains.

 Rogue apps are unauthorized applications with mailbox access, often used for data exfiltration and launching internal phishing campaigns.